China–United States relations: China's military expenditure and planning

-Concerns over the Chinese military budget may come from U.S. worries that the PRC is attempting to threaten its neighbors or to challenge the United States.
+Concerns over the Chinese military budget may come from US worries that the PRC is attempting to threaten its neighbors or to challenge the United States.
 Concerns have been raised that China is developing a large naval base near the South China Sea and has diverted resources from the People's Liberation Army Ground Force to the People's Liberation Army Navy and to air force and missile development.

-On 27 October 2009, U.S. Defense Secretary Robert Gates praised the steps China has taken to increase transparency of defense spending.
+On 27 October 2009, US Defense Secretary Robert Gates praised the steps China has taken to increase transparency of defense spending.
 In June 2010, however, he said that the Chinese military was resisting efforts to improve military-to-military relations with the United States.
 Gates also said that the United States would "assert freedom of navigation" in response to Chinese complaints about US Navy deployments in international waters near China.
 Admiral Michael Mullen said that the United States sought closer military ties to China but would continue to operate in the western Pacific.